-I enjoyed this piece recently: A Day in the Life of a Mountain Bike Trail Builder
+I have enjoyed some of this builder’s trails and this piece about him recently: A Day in the Life of a Mountain Bike Trail Builder

 - A related poem on the matter.